KevinJBoyer/OfficeInspirer/readme.md

 Then use either the command line UI (if on a computer) or the voice UI (if on an AIY Voice Kit device.)

-Every quote has an associated three word ID (e.g., "study name end") to facilitate easy removal when using the voice interface.
+Every quote has an associated three word ID (e.g., "book name end") to facilitate easy removal when using the voice interface.

 ## Voice UI